spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ## EdgeForge Workflow

-The first step to deploy an Edge cluster is to prepare your Edge host with all the required components.
-This process is called called [EdgeForge](../../clusters/edge/edgeforge-workflow/edgeforge-workflow.md) and uses the [CanvOS](https://github.com/spectrocloud/CanvOS/blob/main/README.md) utility.
+The first step to deploying an Edge cluster is to prepare your Edge host with all the required components.
+This process is called [EdgeForge](../../clusters/edge/edgeforge-workflow/edgeforge-workflow.md) and uses the [CanvOS](https://github.com/spectrocloud/CanvOS/blob/main/README.md) utility.
 In this section, you will build the Installer ISO and provider images Edge artifacts.

-- Installer ISO: It is an ISO file that contains the Palette Edge host agent and metadata.
+- Installer ISO: ISO file that contains the Palette Edge host agent and metadata.
 It bootstraps the Edge installation in your Edge host.
 - Provider Images: Kairos-based images containing the OS and the desired Kubernetes versions.
 The provider images are used in the OS layer when creating an Edge cluster profile.